False Positives and False Negatives

 Do you think 75%?
 Or maybe 50%?

-A test similar to this was given to Doctors and most guessed around 75% ...
+A similar test was given to Doctors and most guessed around 75% ...

 (Source: "Probabilistic reasoning in clinical medicine: Problems and opportunities" by David M. Eddy 1982, which this example is based on)